Private members-only forum

 For your current situation - stick to your guns.
 You did the work, you deserve to be paid.

 I had almost this exact situation.
-Client owed me $4,200, kept asking for "small changes" that would have been another 30 hours.
+Client owed me $4,200 or something like that, kept asking for "small changes" that would have been another 30 hours.

 I sent a formal demand letter (found a template online), gave them 10 days to pay.
 On day 9 they paid in full.
 Never heard about the "essential changes" again.